Learn About Connected Environments

 Connected Environments enables you to:

-Send data from an on-prem deployment to a Cribl.Cloud deployment.
-If you previously had an on-prem deployment of Cribl and you are moving forward with a Cloud-first or Cloud only solution, you can use connected environments to onboard your data from on-prem Edge Nodes to Cribl.Cloud Edge Nodes and transfer data without incurring double billing costs.
-See Send Data from On-Prem to Cribl.Cloud for implementation details.
+Move data from on-prem to Cribl.Cloud.
+Onboard data from on-prem Edge Nodes to Cribl.Cloud Edge Nodes without incurring double billing costs.
+See Send Data from On-Prem to Cribl.Cloud for details.

-Accomplish this by creating a connection between the on-prem Leader and the Cribl.Cloud Leader.
-Then, use the Connections page in your Cribl.Cloud account to manage credit consumption for all of your on-prem environments from one Cribl.Cloud interface.
+To set up Connected Environments, create a connection between the on-prem Leader and the Cribl.Cloud Leader.
+Then use the Connections page in your Cribl.Cloud account to manage credit consumption for all of your on-prem environments from one interface.
 This feature is called Universal Subscription.

 Understand Environment Compatibility